blocks/blocks/.changeset/two-buttons-listen.md

 'blocks-ui': minor
 ---

-use monaco editor for canvas code editor
+Use Monaco for the canvas code editor.